TS H552U - DVD Recorder SAMSUNG - Free user manual and instructions

 MAGIC SPEED

-The Magic speed not only functions to decrease a noise by reducing a reading speed but also gets a preventive effect of a disc breakage, which could be occurred by a high speed.
+The Magic Speed not only functions to decrease noise by reducing reading speed but also gets a preventive effect of disc breakage, which could be occurred by high speed.
 Its purpose is to supply the stable PC environment to user.

 1. Explanation of MAGIC SPEED Mode

-The mode selected and set using the Magic Speed feature does not change when you connect the driver to a different PC.
+The Maximum Speed Mode: Set up this mode when you want to read a disc at the maximum speed provided by the drive.
+The Low Noise Mode: Set up this mode when you want to read a disc at a stable, low speed (X32).
+The mode selected and set using the Magic Speed feature does not change when you connect the drive to a different PC.
 Make sure you check the settings before use.

-Caution: In case of a cracked disc, the disc would be broken if operating in the maximum speed.
-Therefore, it is recommended to operate in the low noise mode or to immediately make a copy and use it.
+Caution: In case of a cracked disc, the disc could break if operating at maximum speed.
+Therefore, it is recommended to operate in Low Noise Mode or to immediately make a copy and use it.

 2. Ways to Use the MAGIC SPEED

-Samsung's Customer Service Homepage (URL: www.samsungODD.com) - Select a Firmware > MAGIC SPEED.
+Samsung's Customer Service Homepage (URL: www.samsungODD.com) - Select Firmware > MAGIC SPEED.

 Deleting Utilities

-Click [Start] - [Setting] - [Control Panel] - [Add/Remove Programs] and a window as shown below appears.
+Click [Start] - [Settings] - [Control Panel] - [Add/Remove Programs] and a window as shown below appears.

 Click the [Add/Remove] button to remove the program.